 9. Floronic Man

-In the Neil Gaiman/Dave McKean miniseries Black Orchid, Woodrue was given a new history as the botany professor who taught Alec Holland and Pamela Isley the science of plant life.
-He can mentally control plants, and has a connection to the Green.
+In the Neil Gaiman/Dave McKean miniseries Black Orchid, Woodrue was given a new history as the botany professor who taught Alec Holland and Pamela Isley.
+While not chosen by the Green, his actions earn him a special (albeit forced) connection to the universal force of flora.

 8. Red Tornado

-In the DC Bombshells alternate universe, Clayface was able to manipulate the elements in the earth to reconstitute himself out of silver deposits in the dirt.
+In the DC Bombshells alternate universe, Clayface was able to manipulate elements found in the earth to reconstitute himself out of silver deposits in the dirt.
 On the other hand, Clayface of the Harley Quinn animated series is an aspiring actor.
 Hair and makeup must be a real cinch.

 4. Beast Boy